DevOluwapelumi/OTP-Validation-Form/README.md

 Usage:
 This OTP Validation Form can be integrated into various applications, such as online banking systems, email services, e-commerce platforms, and any other service that requires secure user verification.

+Note:
+This description provides an overview of the OTP Validation Form's components and functionality using HTML, CSS, and JavaScript.
+Actual implementation may vary based on specific requirements and technologies used.